captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## SHARON:
 Okay.
 (She takes a deep drag.)

-(Lets it out, coughing a little, bitt...)
+(Lets it out, coughing a little, but...)
 ---
 ## ROBYN:
 Yeah!
 Nice.
 ---
 ## SHARON:
 I don't feel anything.
-ROMS.
+---
+## ROBYN:
 Give it a second.
 ---
 ## SHARON:
 What am I going to feel?